DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 ## Limitations

 <div class="alert alert-warning"><p>
-Datadog only accepts uploads up to 50MB.
+Datadog can accept uploads up to 50MB.
 </p></div>

-To compute the size of your source maps and bundle, run:
+To compute the size of your source maps and bundle, run this command:

 ```shell
 npx react-native bundle \